Supersonic-Sites/Condesa/content/repair.md

     desc_select: true
     desc: "Restoring vintage jewelry is particularly challenging, requiring vast knowledge of antique jewelry styles and original techniques.
-At Condesa, we have the unique combination of skills and specialized equipment to expertly restore and renovate your precious vintage jewelry pieces.
+At Condesa, we treat your piece with precision and care.
+We have the unique combination of skills and specialized equipment to expertly restore and renovate your precious vintage jewelry pieces.
 Contact us and let us know how we can help! "
     title: Let's Start The Process
     type: heading_full
     id: start